Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-89-titanomachy.md

 Even if the miracle was just *surviving.* Timing was perfect too, wormhole suppression went up *just* before *Fury* arrived, and hasn’t quite stabilized before they’d finished their jump.
 They slipped in by a nuthair, that’s for sure!

-“Get ‘er safe!
+"Get ‘er safe!
 Kill those suppressors!
-Boarding parties, with me!”
+Boarding parties, with me!"

 Parties. *Plural.*